capecchifamily/capecchifamily.github.io/about.md

 ***

-### How to Upload a Recipe:
+### How to Add a New Recipe

-- First, make sure you can access this **[Google Drive Recipes](https://drive.google.com/open?id=1Cy4220EerEKfIJFyoO2B7DD2xV7bGXBm "Link to Recipes Folder")** folder
+First, make sure you can access this **[Google Drive Recipes](https://drive.google.com/open?id=1Cy4220EerEKfIJFyoO2B7DD2xV7bGXBm "Link to Recipes Folder")** folder.
+The files here are .md "markdown" files, and are used to generate the recipe web pages.
+You can use any text editor (like Notebook) to edit them.
+This should make it accessible to everyone even if you don't have Word.
+If you're feeling ambitious, download Atom to view and edit markdown files, it's free.

-- Make a copy of **\_Recipe_Template_.docx** and rename it after your recipe
+If you'd like to work from a blank slate, make a copy of Recipe_Template.md, then rename and fill it out with your recipe information.
-- Change the highlighted portions and include as much or as little info as you wish
+If you'd prefer to work with something that's already functional, just make a copy of another recipe, change the name, and edit the fields!
+This might help if you're having difficulty figuring something out, like how to add images.
-- That's it!
+That's it!
 Just save and leave the document there and it'll end up on the website!

 Also feel free to add in your own notes or comments to other recipes!